 Gateway Green Declaration of Cooperation

 In a festive occasion at the Aloft Hotel at Cascade Station, more than twenty organizations, public and private, garther to sign a Declaration of Cooperation, agreeing to work together to make the Gateway Green project a reality.
 The signing of this document marked the conclusion of the initial process, but Oregon Solutions will continue to provide some facilitation and support services as the project moves forward.

 Memorandum of Understanding between ODOT and PP&R

-The project reached another important milestone on March 1, 2012, when Oregon Department of Transportation (ODOT) and Portland Parks and Recreation (PP&R) signed a Memorandum of Understanding (MOU), stating the intention of transferring about 25 acres of the site from ODOT to PP&R. The agreement outlines the process needed to make that happen, sets an acquisition price, and projected dates for completion.
+The project reached another important milestone on March 1, 2012, when Oregon Department of Transportation (ODOT) and Portland Parks and Recreation (PP&R) signed a Memorandum of Understanding (MOU), stating the intention of transferring about 25 acres of the site from ODOT to PP&R. The agreement outlinef the process needed to make that happen, set an acquisition price, and projected dates for completion.

 Crowd Funding Campaign